Making copies of works for students with a print disability

 For information and assistance with copying unit materials and textbooks please phone the Equity Office staff on 9360.6084 or email them at email@example.com.

-Copies of journal articles, reserve items, and other library materials
+Copies of journal articles, High Demand items, and other library materials

-For assistance with copying library materials please ring the library on 9360 2565, go to the Enquiry and Loans Desk just inside the library entrance; or make an online request.
+For assistance with copying library materials please ring the library on 9360 2565, go to the Enquiry and Loans Desk; or make an online request.

 See students with a disability with a disability or medical information for more information on available library services.